-Operating system: AnyBodyTM runs only on standard Windows PC computers with Windows Vista, Windows 7, Windows 8.1 or Windows 10 operating systems.
-The Windows 10 service models (Current Branch (CB)/ Current Branch for Business (CBB)/ Long Term Servicing Branch (LTSB)) is supported in the following way:
+Operating system: AnyBodyTM runs only on standard Windows PC computers with Windows 7, Windows 8.1 or Windows 10 operating systems.
+The Windows 10 service models (Semi-Annual Channel (Targeted) (SAC-T)/ Semi-Annual Channel (SAC)/ Long Term Servicing Channel (LTSC)) is supported in the following way:

-• The AnyBody Modeling System is supported for running on CBB, and since AnyBody is not heavily integrated with Windows it is expected to run on CB and LTSB branches as well.
-AnyBody is routinely tested on Windows CB, so any serious issues caused by updates to Windows are addressed in a timely fashion.
+The AnyBody Modeling System is supported for running on Semi-Annual Channel, and since AnyBody is not heavily integrated with Windows it is expected to run on Semi-Annual Channel (Targeted) and Long Term Servicing Channel branches as well.
+AnyBody is routinely tested on Windows Semi-Annual Channel (Targeted), so any serious issues caused by updates to Windows are addressed in a timely fashion.

-AnyBodyTM may work on earlier Windows operating systems, but this is not supported.
-The 64 bit version of AnyBodyTM requires a 64 bit Windows in order to run.
+AnyBody[TM] may work on earlier Windows operating systems, but this is not supported.
+The 64 bit version of AnyBody[TM] requires a 64 bit Windows in order to run.

-Memory: AnyBodyTM will in principle run on very little memory, but if you have less than 128 MB available to AnyBodyTM, you will only be able to run very small models.
-Larger models typically require 256 MB or more, and a full-body model does not run well on less than 512 MB.
+Memory: AnyBodyTM will in principle run on very little memory, but if you have less than 256 MB available to AnyBodyTM, you will only be able to run very small models.
+Larger models typically require 512 MB or more, and a full-body model does not run well on less than 2 GB.
+Exporting high-resolution imagery can also require extra memory.

-- Working with full-body models, a minimum of 2GB ram is required and 4GB recommended. - Notice that the 32 bit version of AnyBodyTM is built with Large Address Awareness meaning that it can use more than the standard 2GB of memory for 32 bit programs.
-On 64 bit Windows systems, the 32 bit version AnyBody can use up to 4GB and on 32 bit Windows systems proper modification of system options can bring it to use
+- Working with full-body models, a minimum of 2GB ram is required and 4GB recommended. - Notice that the 32 bit version of AnyBody[TM] is built with Large Address Awareness meaning that it can use more than the standard 2GB of memory for 32 bit programs.
+On 64 bit Windows systems, the 32 bit version AnyBody can use up to 4GB and on

-- up to 3GB of memory.
-The 64 bit version of AnyBodyTM can utilize the complete amount of memory available on a 64 bit Windows. - Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling. - Processor: AnyBodyTM should work on any processor capable of running the recommended operating systems, but the faster the better.
-Large models are computationally demanding. - Graphics: A graphics adapter with OpenGL 1.1 support is a minimum requirement, but it is strongly recommended to have a discrete graphics adapter supporting OpenGL 2.0.
-In particular, graphics performance may be slow on shared-memory graphics adapters.
-At least 128Mb of dedicated memory on the graphics adapter is recommended for running large models such as the full-body models from the model repository.
-On windows systems with multiple graphics adapters (e.g. an on-cpu graphics adapter and a discrete graphics adapter), it is recommended to specify in the system's graphics setup that the discrete graphics adapter should be used for the AnyBody Modeling System. - Exporting very high-resolution images for posters and the like requires substantially more dedicated graphics memory, at least 512MB is recommended.
-Such exports also require additional computer memory; 1 GB of extra computer memory can be required during the export. - Hard drive: 1.0GB of free disk space is recommended for installation and model work.
-It is primarily needed when working with full-body models. - Web Browser: The AnyBodyTM Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
-Older versions may result in reduced functionality of the AnyBodyTM GUI, but the core simulation functions are not affected. - SOLIDWORKS: The AnyBody Exporter for SOLIDWORKS® translator add-in requires SOLIDWORKS to be installed in order to work.
+- 32 bit Windows systems proper modification of system options can bring it to use up to 3GB of memory.
+The 64 bit version of AnyBodyTM can utilize the complete amount of memory available on a 64 bit Windows. - Running large models with large data sets, e.g. from MOCAP with many samples may required gigabytes of memory; a 64 bit Windows system is therefore recommended for advanced modeling. - Processor: AnyBody[TM] should work on any processor capable of running the recommended operating systems, but the faster the better.
+Large models are computationally demanding. - Graphics: A graphics adapter with OpenGL 3.0 support is a minimum requirement.
+CPU-integrated graphics adapters using shared memory are supported, but a dedicated graphics adapter with at least 1GB of memory is recommended, especially when exporting high resolution imagery. - Hard drive: At least 4.0GB of free disk space is recommended for installation and model work - Web Browser: The AnyBody[TM] Modeling System requires that Microsoft Internet Explorer 9.0 or later is installed on the computer; newest version is recommended.
+Older versions may result in reduced functionality of the AnyBody[TM] GUI, but the core simulation functions are not affected. - SOLIDWORKS: The AnyBody Exporter for SOLIDWORKS® translator add-in requires SOLIDWORKS to be installed in order to work.